Mallory Book: Fictional character biography

-Mallory started falling for the Two-Gun Kid, but came under the influence of Starfox's powers, forcing her to fall in love with Awesome Andy, instead, who copied Starfox's powers, thus continuing to influence Mallory into loving him, and the two then began what appeared to be a mutually consensual relationship.
-However, Mallory found out that her feelings were being manipulated, and Andy, growing guilty, turned off his mimicry of Starfox's powers.
-Once his powers were shut down, Mallory reverted to normal and became furious with Andy, demanding he stay away from her.
+Mallory begins falling for the Two-Gun Kid, but comes under the influence of Starfox's powers, forcing her to fall in love with Awesome Andy instead.
+Andy copies Starfox's powers, thus continuing to influence Mallory into loving him.
+When Mallory learns that she has been manipulated, Andy becomes guilty and stops influencing her.
+Mallory becomes furious with Andy, demanding he stay away from her.

-Mallory took revenge on Jen when defended The Leader, Samuel Sterns, and subpoenaed Jen as witness for the defense.
-On the stand, Mallory forced Jen to list all her sexual encounters as She-Hulk to build a defense for Sterns that gamma-radiated superhumans have no control over their actions and humiliate Jen at the same time.
-Mallory's successful defense of Sterns got her made a partner of the firm and she seemed to make peace with Jen.
+Mallory takes revenge on Jen by when she takes on the defense of the Leader, Samuel Sterns, and subpoenas Jen to testify for his defense.
+On the stand, Mallory forces Jen to list all her sexual encounters as She-Hulk to both humiliate her and build a defense for Sterns that gamma-radiated superhumans have no control over their actions.
+Mallory's successful defense of Sterns results in her being made a partner of the firm, and she seems to make peace with Jen.

-In Peter David's run, Mallory assigns Jen the defense of Arthur Moore, a supervillain named 'Dark Art' whom Jen subsequently assaults as She-Hulk after Moore shows her false illusions of him murdering children, resulting in Mallory being furious with Jen and accepting her resignation from the firm.
+Mallory assigns Jen the defense of Arthur Moore, a supervillain named 'Dark Art' whom Jen subsequently assaults as She-Hulk after Moore shows her false illusions of him murdering children, resulting in Mallory being furious with Jen and accepting her resignation from the firm.
 Mallory is ultimately revealed to be the supervillain chairwoman of Fourth Wall Enterprises, seeking to bring an end to all metafictional beings.
 Having gained Jen's respect, Mallory elects to temporarily shut down the She-Hulk Project due to the cancellation of the ongoing She-Hulk title, with her board speculating she will resume her plans once a new ongoing She-Hulk series featuring her is commissioned, lest "Book's cancelled" become a reality.

 In other media

-Renée Elise Goldsberry appears as Mallory Book in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law (2022).
-She is a lawyer who works in the same law office as Walters.
-In the series, Book is simply stern and shows no malicious intent, even slowly becoming friends with Jen when she declares her as her best friend.
+Mallory Book appears in She-Hulk: Attorney at Law, portrayed by Renée Elise Goldsberry.
+This version works in the same law office as Jennifer Walters.
+She is not as malicious as her comics counterpart, slowly becoming friends with Walters when she declares her as her best friend.